allanartuso/ngdux/libs/ngil/ui/common/form-cva/README.md

 # @ngil/form-cva

 The @ngil/form-cva provides facilities to create FormControl, FormGroup control value accessors.
+It was created to be used by presentational components.

+## Installation

+npm install @ngil/form-cva

 ## FormControl CVA

+input.component.ts

 ```
 import { AfterViewInit, ChangeDetectionStrategy, Component, forwardRef, Input } from '@angular/core';